jcsirot/playbooks/README.md

 ### USAGE ###

-Immediate use, example:
+for immediate use, example:

 	$ git clone $this
 	$ ansible-playbook -i hosts playbook.yml --extra-vars "osx_hostname=foobar" --ask-sudo-pass

-In another project:
+Integrated into another project, example:

   1. First, add this repository as a submodule: